Democratic watchman. (Bellefonte, Pa.) 1855-1940, May 06, 1932, Image 5

 en, spent Friday and Saturday with

-her sister, Mrs. Willard McDowell
+per sister, Mrs. Willard McDowell.

-Mr. and Mrs. G. A. Ekdahl and,
+Mr. and Mrs. G. A. Ekdahl and

 family, and Mrs, Clara Butler, spent

-Sunday with relatives in Mill Hall,
+sunday with relatives in Mill Hall,

 Mr, and Mrs. Alvin Weirick, of